dillwang/cse15l-lab-reports/lab1.md

 Go on [Your Account](https://sdacs.ucsd.edu/~icc/index.php), and submit query through account lookup.
 Under additional account, write down the account name and click it to reset the password following the instructions.
 Then, in VScode, open a command prompt with Git bash.
-Type in `ssh cs15lwi23zz@ieng6.ucsd.edu`, and replace the "zz" with the letter for your account.Type in your password afterward.
+Type in `ssh cs15lwi23zz@ieng6.ucsd.edu`, and replace the "zz" with the letter for your account.
+Type in your password afterward.
 Type `yes` after the system asked `Are you sure you want to continue connecting (yes/no/[fingerprint])?`

 3. Running Some Commands.